FNALLPC/cms-das-pre-exercises/_episodes/05-CMSDASPreExercise-RemoteData.md

 You'll get something like this:
 > ## Show/Hide
 > ```
-> Running crab status first to fetch necessary information.
-> Will save lumi files into output directory /uscms_data/d3/tonjes/CMSDAS2022/PreExercises/CMSSW_10_6_18/src/crabsubmit/crab_CMSDAS_Data_analysis_test0/results
 > Summary from jobs in status 'finished':
 >   Number of files processed: 64
->   Number of events read: 1234567890
+>   Number of events read: 2167324
->   Number of events written in EDM files: 636670
+>   Number of events written in EDM files: 0
 >   Number of events written in TFileService files: 0
 >   Number of events written in other type of files: 0
 >   Processed lumis written to processedLumis.json
 > Summary from output datasets in DBS:
 >   Number of events:
->     /DoubleMuon/belt-crab_CMSDAS_Data_analysis_test0-dfbd2918d11fceef1aa67bdee18b8002/USER: 636670
+>     /FakeDataset/fakefile-FakePublish-93f81f35bfff96a473e04044a2f7a529/USER: 0
->   Output datasets lumis written to outputDatasetsLumis.json
 > Additional report lumi files:
 >   Input dataset lumis (from DBS, at task submission time) written to inputDatasetLumis.json
 >   Lumis to process written to lumisToProcess.json
-> Log file is /uscms_data/d3/tonjes/CMSDAS2022/PreExercises/CMSSW_10_6_18/src/crabsubmit/crab_CMSDAS_Data_analysis_test0/crab.log
+> Log file is /uscms_data/d3/dryu/cmsdas/2024/test/CMSSW_10_6_30_patch1_cmsdas/src/crabsubmit/crab_cmsdas_zpeak_test0/crab.log
 > ```
 {: .solution}

 > ## Question 5.5
-> How many events were analyzed?
+> How many events were read?
 Use `crab report -d crabsubmit/crab_cmsdas_zpeak_test0`.
 {: .challenge}

 ## Optional: View the reconstructed Z peak in the combined data